 1. Free Cash Flow Payout

 4. Dividend Growth Rate

 6. Rolling 4-yr Div. > 15%

 MCD earned one Star in this section for 3.) above.
-MCD earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-Rolling 4-yr Div. > 15% means that dividends grew on average in excess of 15% for each consecutive 4 year period over the last 10 years (2001-2004, 2002-2005, 2003-2006, etc.) I consider this a key metric since dividends will double every 5 years if they grow by 15%.
-The company has paid a cash dividend to shareholders every year since 1976 and has increased its dividend payments for 35 consecutive years.
+It earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
+The company has paid a cash dividend to shareholders every year since 1976 and has increased its dividend payments for 37 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 The NPV MMA Diff. of the $320 is below the $500 target I look for in a stock that has increased dividends as long as MCD has.
 If MCD grows its dividend at 3.8% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 3.68%.
 MCD earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.